oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 ``` txt
 <copy> allow dynamic-group my-secret-group to read secret-family in compartment my-compartment where target.secret.name = 'my-secret' </copy>
 ```

-Use the following steps to create a the policy:

-> Note: Keep in mind that the Policy is already created for you, in the Sandbox environment, so you wouldn't need to create it.

 1. Login to the OCI Console
 2. Go to Menu > Identity & Security> Policies